anarchocactus/Marlin/README.md

 ## Reasons for going with Marlin

 * The original firmware appears to be some kind of hacked Repetier.
 Hacked because Repetier officially does not support the MKS Robin Nano boards.
 It even appears not to be up to date
 * I like to be in control of some aspects.
 The original firmware is closed-source.
-The only configuration is possible with a txt-file giving restricted possibilities for customization.
-I don't like to depend on the manufacturers good will on firmware issues
+The only configuration is possible with a txt-file giving restricted possibilities for customization
 * All the benefits of having a great community that permanently fixes bugs
 * the communication with Octoprint gvies me frequent timeouts with loss of communication even at conservative 115200 Baud
 * The LCD Menu lacks options I like from Marlin.
 While using GCODE in terminal is possible it sometimes is pretty cumbersome